sk720/Fruit-Game-JQuery/README.md

 # Fruit-Game-JQuery
 A Game in JQuery .
-Rule for Game :- You Can the fruit moving by cursor .
+Rule for Game :- You Can cut the fruit moving by cursor .